Endotrivial modules for cyclic $p$-groups and generalized quaternion groups via Galois descent: Computation of endotrivial modules

 \begin{rmk} The exotic generator of the Picard group of $\StMod(kQ_8)$ has a known explicit description as a $G$-representation.
 It is captured by the associations

 where $\omega$ denotes a principal cube root of unity.
 It would be interesting to have a homotopical construction of this object. \end{rmk}

-\begin{rmk} This method of computing the group of endo-trivial modules differs dramatically from the work of Carlson--Th\'evenaz \cite{Carlson2000-ux}, who used representation-theoretic techniques (namely, the theory of support varieties).
+\begin{rmk} This method of computing the group of endotrivial modules differs dramatically from the work of Carlson--Th\'evenaz \cite{Carlson2000-ux}, who used representation-theoretic techniques (namely, the theory of support varieties).
 In the case of the quaternion group $Q_8$, they explicitly construct the endotrivial modules above, and prove that no other endotrivial modules exist.

-However, our method allows us to compute the group of endo-trivial modules \textit{a priori}.
-Indeed, our method is non-constructive, and moreovoer it provides a conceptual explanation for why the cube root of unity $\omega$ is significant in the case $G \cong Q_8$: It arises due to the existence of a nonlinear $d_3$ differential in the Picard spectral sequence (\cref{prop:unstableq8diff3}), whose kernel depends on the existence of a cube root of unity. \end{rmk}
+However, our method allows us to compute the group of endotrivial modules \textit{a priori}.
+Indeed, our method is non-constructive, and moreover it provides a conceptual explanation for why the cube root of unity $\omega$ is significant in the case $G \cong Q_8$: it arises due to the existence of a nonlinear $d_3$ differential in the Picard spectral sequence (\cref{prop:unstableq8diff3}), whose kernel depends on the existence of a cube root of unity. \end{rmk}